-Fiona is a music video about the struggle and the healing of child sexual abuse survivors.
+“(Welcome home) Fiona” is a music video about the struggle and the healing of child sexual abuse survivors.

 Sadly, most children never speak up about their abuse until long after it has stopped.
 Some children may even completely block memories of their abuse–only to have them surface later in life.

 ~Asha Lightbearer, Founder